I rode my bike to the beach on the last of the beautiful days.

 Not a movie-style explosion with tendrils of red-black fire.
 Instead, it just… lit up.
 In the images it was suddenly overexposed, a bar of white light that would have looked like sun on the water if you didn’t have the filmstrip to tell you that just a moment ago it had been a blue-gray vessel.

-It’s a store called Artemis that sells super-expensive, sustainably-manufactured athletic clothes for women: yoga pants, dance shoes, sexy anoraks.
+It’s the shop called Artemis that sells super-expensive, sustainably-manufactured athletic clothes for women: yoga pants, dance shoes, sexy anoraks.
 Her face is reflected in the glass and you can see that she’s not wearing sunglasses, even though it’s so bright out.
 She never wears sunglasses.
 She thinks they make people look like aliens.

 Kate Trudeau is window-shopping alone on this, the last of the beautiful days.

 There are actually three photos that include her, taken in slow sequence because elton_82 apparently wanted to get exactly the right shot of his mom and dad.
 (Nice work, Elton.)
 In the last one, Kate Trudeau is standing, looking down at her phone with a serious face.
-Her camisole is riding up and her belly is exposed; it’s a span of pale gold shining through the lens of Elton’s iPhone and, actually, it’s about the same shape as that mystery ship.
+Her camisole is riding up and her belly is exposed.
+The sun is bouncing off the shop’s window right into the lens of Elton’s iPhone.
+A blob of pure light, just like that ship in its final moment.

-I sent the photos of the explosion—all two hundred of them—to a local blog.
-Two days later, the Bay Citizen picked them up and did some reporting.
+I sent the photos of the explosion — all two hundred of them — to a local blog.
+Two days later, the Chronicle picked them up and did some reporting.
 The ship was the NOAA Ka’imimoana II.
 It had been conducting an experiment involving deep ocean currents and Copenhagen resonators.
 Apparently the currents were too deep and the resonance was too… Danish?
-Anyway, everything went wrong and there is now a very, very small black hole in the mouth of the San Francisco Bay.
+Everything went wrong and there is now a very, very small black hole in the mouth of the San Francisco Bay.

 The government made a $525 Climatological Adjustment Payment to everybody in the city.
-One helpful commenter on the Bay Citizen’s site pointed out that the amount was just $14 shy of a one-way ticket to Costa Rica.
+One helpful commenter on the Chronicle’s website pointed out that the amount was just $14 shy of a one-way ticket to Costa Rica.

-The sudden passing of beautiful days had really scared me.
-It had demolished my deep-rooted belief in open-ended possibility—my faith in a future of boundless days and boundless chances to meet new Kate Trudeaus, and mess things up with them, again and again.
+The sudden passing of beautiful days had scared me.
+It had demolished my deep-rooted belief in open-ended possibility — my faith in an open-ended future offering boundless chances to meet new Kate Trudeaus, and mess things up with them, again and again.

 We’ll miss these days too when they’re gone.